-Population Under The Firmament
+Population Under the Firmament

 I've been interested in the issue of population in recent years.
 Such study is called demographics.
 I have been wondering about which place in the world makes a better abode, and as well which place is densely populated.
 Here's a bird's eye view.